 9. Try to resolve problems informally but complain in writing, go up the chain of command and/or use government agency help when necessary.

 10. Review your entire policy(ies) for coverage and endorsements.
-Interpretation of policy and scope of loss can make or break your claim.
+Interpretation of policy and scope of loss can make or break your insurance claim settlement results.

 11. You have the right to control and select who does your repairs.
 Do not sign over your claim to a contractor or restoration company.
 Carefully review any restoration contract and do not authorize any repair work until you get written approval from your insurance carrier.
 You can have a restoration company clean-up the immediate mess but are not required to have them also do the repair work.
 Make sure you maintain control of your insurance payment.